Capture Alaska's Wilderness and Wildlife!

 If conditions permit, we may hike up a newly-formed valley on the north side of the fjord, just recently uncovered by the receding North Dawes Glacier.
 The icy glacial outwash river divides a meadow and scree slope, and features a big waterfall.
 Black bears commonly come down to the meadow to graze.
 We'll take in the magnificent vistas, and listen for the mournful howls of wolves.
 In mid-afternoon, we'll reverse directions.
 Our destination this evening is a small cove nestled safely inside of Holkham Bay.
 The evening light is beautiful, as we dodge icebergs and wind our way back down Endicott Arm and into the bay.

-Day 4: After a relaxed breakfast, Caledonia is underway once again.
+Day 4: After a relaxed breakfast, Glacier Bear is underway once again.
 We have timed our departure to make the slack tide across Wood Spit.
 Today our destination is The Brothers, a group of small islands near the southern coast of Admiralty Island.
 The scenery changes dramatically, as we leave behind the granite cliffs of Ford's Terror Wilderness.

 Throughout the day, we'll watch for whales, sea lions, Dall porpoises, orcas, and sea birds.
 We'll be cruising to Admiralty Island, known for its dense bear population.
 We'll pass by Five Finger Islands Light, and pause to view a colony of Stellar sea lions, crowded on the rocks of tiny Sail Island.
 The males vie noisily for dominance over their harems.
 As we continue cruising, we'll watch for breaching whales, fast-moving pods of orcas, and Dall's porpoises.